 So, kick off the transformation by assigning and distributing Scrum roles.
 Build strong teams as basic units that lay the groundwork for other Scrum components.
-Whenever in doubt, stick to Scrum principles and best practises.
+Whenever in doubt, stick to Scrum principles and best practices.

 Figure out what best works for you and tailor the methodology to your specific needs.
-Recognise change as a chance to continuously learn and improve.
+Recognize change as a chance to continuously learn and improve.
 And once you’re ready, scale Scrum to all departments and teams.